nzbin/InDiv/README.md

     1. Use Typescript

       - If u are using `Typescript` to build an app, u can easily use our Dependency Injection.Only use `@Injectable` before the `Class` which need to use other services, that which are declarated in `this.$providers` of `EsModule` or root module.
+      - Use `this.` names of constructor arguments to directly use `Service`.

       ```typescript
       import { Injectable, Component, EsModule, Service, HasRender } from 'easiest';